AntoanYosifov/my-portfolio/content/about.md

 description: "Learn more about me and my background"
 ---

-Hi, I’m **Antoan Yosifov**, a software developer specializing in Backend Development, Y, and Z.
+Hi, I’m **Antoan Yosifov**, a software developer specializing in Backend Development, Java, and Z.
 Welcome to my portfolio!